MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/cli/how-to.md

 $ deno install https://deno.land/std/examples/welcome.ts
 ```

-The script will be downloaded to the cache and an executable will be added here as a stub.
+The script will be downloaded to the cache and an executable will be added as a stub as below.

 - `~/.deno/bin/welcome`
     ```sh